eduvpn/documentation/MULTI_PROFILE.md

 | office    | 1             | Office         |
 | admin     | 2             | Administrators |

-You may also need to take a look at the [SELinux](SELINUX.md) instructions.
+You may also need to take a look at the [SELinux](SELINUX.md) instructions when running on CentOS or Fedora.

 # Configuration